 Why is it called karahi?

 If you don’t have access to a karahi, there’s no need to worry.
-Feel free to use a wok or a heavy-bottomed pan like a Saute Pan, Dutch Oven or a Wok.
+Feel free to use a wok or a heavy-bottomed pan like a saute pan, Dutch oven, or a wok.

 Karahi Gosht

-- Heavy-Bottomed Pan , Wok, or Karahi
+- Heavy-Bottomed Pan like a Dutch Oven, Wok, or Karahi

-- 1 ½ pounds lamb or mutton shoulder bone-in, cut into 1-inch pieces
+- 1½ pounds goat meat, bone-in, cut into 1-inch pieces

 - 2 teaspoons kosher salt